simon-ritchie/apysc/docs_src/source/animation_complete.md

 The `animation_complete` method requires a handler at the first argument and the optional options dictionary at the second argument.

-The following example will call the `animation_complete` method at the x-coordinate animation end and start another animation to reset the x-coordinate:
+The following example calls the `animation_complete` method at the x-coordinate animation end.
+It starts another animation to reset the x-coordinate:

 ```py
 # runnable